On this web site, we will define "TEMPEST" as:

 industry: formal training for the engineers and technicians that

 This course covers the technical and safety procedures involved in testing shielded rooms.
 It reviews the most widely used testing standards, along with the advantages and drawbacks of each.
 Using the shielded room of a working Electromagnetic Compatibility testing laboratory, it presents practical techniques for locating and eliminating electromagnetic leaks.
 It provides practical advice on the selection of test equipment, and on its care and protection on a construction site.
-Participants will gain the ability to perform shielding effectiveness tests and to locate leaks in a shielded enclosure.
+Participants will gain the ability to test shielded rooms, locate leaks and fix them.
 They will gain the knowledge necessary to make rational and intelligent decisions regarding the selection and care of test equipment to be used in testing electromagnetically shielded rooms.

 WHO SHOULD ATTEND